My Work

 * design theories of change, M&E indicator sets, key performance indicators,

-* design creative communications and media methods, and non-verbal communications strategies using visual and musical methods.
+* design creative communications and media strategies, non-verbal communications strategies using visual and musical methods, and community and social engagement and participation strategies to elicit information and perspectives from different groups.

 Past and Current Clients

-I have worked for the International Organization for Migration (IoM) (UN Migration), United Nations Development Programme (UNDP), Expertise France, UK Foreign, Commonwealth and Development Office (FCDO) and predecessor DfID, European Union (EU), Millennium Challenge Corporation (MCC) (a former US government aid agency), British Council, and International SOS (private humanitarian medical company).
+I have worked for the International Organization for Migration (IoM/UN Migration), United Nations Development Programme (UNDP), Expertise France, UK Foreign, Commonwealth and Development Office (FCDO) and predecessor DfID, European Union Asylum Support Office (EASO), Millennium Challenge Corporation (MCC) (a former US government aid agency), British Council, and International SOS (private humanitarian medical company).
 Previously I worked as a Health Impact Assessment (HIA) practitioner with Atkins Civil Engineers and Ben Cave Associates.
 I started my working life as a reporter for BBC Radio 3 and World Service, and a researcher at BBC Radio 4.

 My work now spans a broad range of subjects.
 These include behavioural science, environmental psychology –human>environment relations, public health (mental health, environmental health), psychosocial factors, the social aspects of infectious diseases, cities, energy production and infrastructure, climate change resilience and adaptation, ethnicity, race, migration and multiculturalism, gender equality and social inclusion, prevention of violence against women and girls, disability, and social development.
 I am author of a book and various academic articles on these subjects.